 The obliquity of Mars can change by a whopping 47 over 100,000 years or so, creating massive changes to the planets climate.
 When these large excursions occur, the poles of the planet receive much more sunlight, causing the ice caps to sublimate, increasing the atmospheric density.
 Water and carbon dioxide vapor in the atmosphere is then transported equator-ward.
 The water vapor is then deposited or condensed as snow, which is then mixed with dust and sand, creating thick dust-ice mantles that blanket the middle latitudes.
 As the obliquity of Mars returns to a more vertical orientation, the ice deposited in those middle latitude areas is then sublimated again back to the poles, leaving behind the dust and sand, creating enigmatic erosional shapes and patterns.
 The changes in the atmospheric pressure, local temperatures, and availability of water together make freeze-thaw processes more likely to occur, shaping the Martian landscape by processes similar to those in the Canadian High-Arctic.
 It is likely that many fresh appearing features, such as patterned ground, ground-ice polygons, and debris-flow gullies have been formed during recent obliquity excursions.
 Our lidar measurements from Devon Island and Axel Heiberg are helping constrain the conditions necessary for widespread patterned ground and how it can be applied to Mars.

-A 17.783Mb PDF of this article as it appeared in the magazine complete with images is available by clicking HERE
+A 17.783Mb PDF of this article as it appeared in the magazine is available by clicking HERE